alan-turing-institute/trustchain/docs/getting-started.md

     The "root event time" refers to the exact time at which the root DID was published.
 It is imperative that this configuration parameter is entered correctly, because it identifies the root public key certificate.

-    The values given in the above example are for illustration only.
+    The value given in the above example is for illustration only.

     If you are not sure about the correct root event time for your network, or you are intending to create your own root DID, leave this parameter unset for now.